abhirockzz/cosmosdb-synapse-workshop/README.md

 Create Azure Cosmos DB database (named **RetailSalesDemoDB**) and three containers (**StoreDemoGraphics**, **RetailSales**, and **Products**).
 Please make sure to:

-- Set the database throughput to `Autoscale` and set the limit to `40000` instead of `400`, this will speed-up the loading process of the data, scaling down the database when it is not in use. ([Check the documentation](https://docs.microsoft.com/azure/cosmos-db/provision-throughput-autoscale?WT.mc_id=data-11340-abhishgu) onn how to set throughput)
+- Set the database throughput to `Autoscale` and set the limit to `40000` instead of `400`, this will speed-up the loading process of the data, scaling down the database when it is not in use ([check the documentation](https://docs.microsoft.com/azure/cosmos-db/provision-throughput-autoscale?WT.mc_id=data-11340-abhishgu) on how to set throughput)
 - Use **/id** as the Partition key for all 3 containers.
 - **Analytical store** is set to **On** for all 3 containers.